Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: Non-determinism and Weak Sequentiality

-Unary PCF (and thus $\Lambda^+$) is a sequential language in the sense of Milner-Vuillemin: for any term $t:T_1 \rightarrow \ldots T_k \rightarrow \o$ which cis strict (converges on some sequence of arguments) there is a \emph{sequentiality index} $i \in \{1,\ldots,k\}$ such that $t\spc s_1\ldots s_k \Downarrow^\must$ implies $s_i \not \simeq_\must \lambda \vec{x}.\Omega$.
-Moreover it is weakly sequential --- there are terms with more than one sequentiality index in a non-trivial sense (i.e. they converge on at least one sequence of arguments) --- e.g. $\lambda xy.x+y$.
+Unary PCF (and thus $\Lambda^+$) is a sequential language in the sense of Milner-Vuillemin: for any term $t:T_1 \rightarrow \ldots T_k \rightarrow \o$ which is strict (i.e. there is some sequence of arguments on which it diverges) there is a \emph{sequentiality index} $i \in \{1,\ldots,k\}$ such that $t\spc s_1\ldots s_k \Downarrow^\must$ implies $s_i \not \simeq_\must \lambda \vec{x}.\Omega$.
+In fact, it is \emph{weakly} sequential --- there are strict but non-divergent terms with more than one sequentiality index --- e.g. $\lambda xy.x+y$.
 As in this instance, weak sequentiality may arise because evaluation is non-deterministic, or because the order of evaluation is underspecified or unobservable.
-Other examples of weakly sequential languages include PCF itself (for which the fully abstract model is known to not be effectively presentable \cite{Lo}), and the call-by-value and lazy $\lambda$-calculi \cite{apb} --- e.g. in the absence of side-effects such as mutable state, a call-by-value application $t\spc s$ may be evaluated by first evaluating $t$ to a value, then $s$, or vice-versa (or, indeed, non-deterministically or in parallel) --- which do have effectively presentable fully abstract models based on biorders \cite{ufpc}.
+Other examples of weakly sequential languages include PCF itself (for which the fully abstract model is known to not be effectively presentable \cite{Lo}), and the call-by-value and lazy $\lambda$-calculi \cite{apb} --- e.g. in the absence of side-effects such as mutable state, a call-by-value application $t\spc s$ may be evaluated by first evaluating $t$ to a value, then $s$, or vice-versa (or, indeed, non-deterministically or in parallel)~--- which do have effectively presentable fully abstract models based on biorders \cite{ufpc}.